Mental Health in the Workplace

 When I work with HR teams we initially start to think about what success looks like and because of the sensitivity of mental health training and employee communications, and how people might respond to any activity or education programmes about it, we prepare and consider many scenarios and almost all outcomes.
 As a qualified therapist, along with my handpicked qualified consultants, we make sure that the business is geared for more usage of any employee assistance programme and that employees ‘opening up’ will really trust that they will not receive any negative treatment as a result of doing so.

 When I named my business ‘Breaking the Silence’ I had no idea how significant it was to actually break the silence.
-If we can truly help to break the silence, we will together break the stigma.
+If we can truly help to break the silence, we will together break the stigma surrounding mental health in the workplace.

 Breaking the silence is an independent UK based Mental Health and Well-being consultancy, helping to educate individuals and organisations, to better support understanding and drive positive action to help break the stigma of mental health in the workplace.